 This is one of the most successful combinations.
 The reason this combination makes such a happy group is because they naturally live with one boar to many females in the wild.
 Always remember that however many females you have, there must only be one male in with them and he MUST be neutered.

 When you have two females together, one will usually be dominant.
 Providing they are not both dominant characters, they should be good companions.

 It is recommended that they should either be brothers or they should be bonded before they are 6 weeks old.
 Be aware that if there is a scent of female guinea pigs around, it can disrupt their relationship.
 This can happen if you have female guinea pigs housed nearby or if you have been handling females and not washed your hands afterwards.

 The RSPCA state that if they are neutered there is a better chance of them getting along with each other.

 Older male and very young male (under 6 wks)

-This is not always an amicable combination so you’ll need to go through a careful bonding process.
+This can be either a great or a bad combination so you’ll need to go through a careful bonding process.
 Bullying can happen but it can be a great relationship with the older male taking more of a parental role towards the younger guinea pig.